paulpierre/informer/README.md

 ## Known Bugs
 * Currently a channel must have already been joined in order to begin monitoring of keywords.
 It is likely you will need to run the `bot.py` twice, once to let it join channels and another time to monitor them.
-I’m aware of this glaring butg and will fix it in the next revision.
+I’m aware of this glaring bug and will fix it in the next revision.

 ## Todo